 Ultrawide vs. dual monitors Which should you choose?

 The best choice depends on what you want to do with your computer.
 If you plan to use your laptop for work, ultrawide displays are better since they provide a larger viewing area.

-However, if you plan to watch movies or play games, dual monitors are better since they allow you to view two different things simultaneously.
+However, if you plan to watch movies or play video games, dual monitors are better since they allow you to view two different things simultaneously.

 What Is a Dual Monitor Setup?

 A dual monitor setup is when two monitors are connected to one computer.
 This allows for multiple windows to be open at once.
-The main benefit of having a dual monitor setup is viewing different websites simultaneously.
+The main benefit of having a dual displays setup is viewing different websites simultaneously.